JayStecki/OpenStreetMapAPIdoc/docs/endpoints_(API_calls)/update_node.md

 ### Error codes

 === "400 (**Bad request**)"
     When there are errors parsing the XML - a text message explaining the error is returned (example: *Version is required when updating*).
 This can also happen if you forget to pass the Content-Length header.
-When a **changeset ID is missing**, when a node is outside the world.
+When a **changeset ID is missing** or when a node is outside the world.
 === "404 (**Not found**)"
     When no element with the given ID could be found (*Requested resource could not be found*).
 === "409 (**Conflict**)"